webForDave/Supply-Chain-Tracker/README.md

-# Supply-Chain-Tracker
+# Supply Chain Tracker
-The app tracks raw materials, products, suppliers, and orders in a supply chain
+* * For a small manufacturing business